Joseph Heller: Personal life

+In 1987 he married Valerie Humphries, formerly one of his nurses when he had Guillain–Barré syndrome.

 Later teaching career

 After the publication of Catch-22, Heller resumed a part-time academic career as an adjunct professor of creative writing at Yale University and the University of Pennsylvania.
 In the 1970s, Heller taught creative writing as a distinguished professor at the City College of New York.

 Illness

 On Sunday, December 13, 1981, Heller was diagnosed with Guillain–Barré syndrome, a debilitating syndrome that left him temporarily paralyzed.
 He was admitted to the Intensive Care Unit of Mount Sinai Medical Hospital the same day, and remained there, bedridden, until his condition had improved enough to permit his transfer to the Rusk Institute of Rehabilitation Medicine on January 26, 1982.
 His illness and recovery are recounted at great length in the autobiographical No Laughing Matter, which contains alternating chapters by Heller and his good friend Speed Vogel.
 The book describes the assistance and companionship Heller received during this period from a number of his prominent friends—Mel Brooks, Mario Puzo, Dustin Hoffman and George Mandel among them.

-Heller eventually made a substantial recovery.
-In 1987 he married Valerie Humphries, formerly one of his nurses.